Aseedholm/Pumpkin-Brush/labs/Lab9_GUI/README.md

 ### Your task

 0. Modify the build script to compile for your platform.
-Note: I have provided a linuxbuild.sh which you can modify, though you can also use the sample [./nuklear/demo/sfml_opengl2/Makefile](./nuklear/demo/sfml_opengl2/Makefile) in the nuklear demo directory helpful.
+	- Note: I have provided a linuxbuild.sh as an example which you can modify, though you can also use the sample [./nuklear/demo/sfml_opengl2/Makefile](./nuklear/demo/sfml_opengl2/Makefile) in the nuklear demo directory helpful.
+	- Eventually you should incorporate this build into your final project in your CMakeLists.txt
 1. Add 1 more color(e.g. Blue) to the GUI to change the color drawn on the SFML window.
 2. Remove the unnecessary "Button" and "Compression" component from the GUI Window
 3. (Optional) Cleanup the code to provide a cleaner abstraction for using the GUI.